Carrubbers Christian Centre is an independent evangelical church in the heart of Edinburgh.

-Regular meetings include two morning (9:45am and 11:30am) and an evening (6:30pm) Sunday service as well as a Tuesday night prayer meeting.
+Regular meetings include two morning (9:45am and 11:30am) and an evening (6:30pm) Sunday service as well as a Tuesday night prayer meeting (most Tuesdays - please check the events diary for more details).
 Other ministry meetings take place during the week too and special events occur from time to time.

 Members of the church are active in Christian outreach, service and medical work in Africa, South America, Eastern Europe and various parts of Asia.
 Locally, they undertake a weekly breakfast for the homeless and a range of activities to introduce enquirers to the Christian faith and to provide support for people at all stages.

 The growing congregation is involved in a variety of activities including events during the Edinburgh Festival, church planting in Wallyford, and an extensive programme of care and development for church members and people interested in the Christian faith.

 GOD: There is only one God, who exists in a relationship of three persons: God the Father, Son and Holy Spirit (the Trinity).
 God has revealed His existence in the creation of the world and in our consciences.

 Matthew 3:16, 28:19; Romans 1:20, 2:14-15; 2 Corinthians 13:14